What are the differences between contractors and employees?

-A true independent contract will be a registered provisional tax payer; will work his own hours; runs his own business; will be free to carry out work for more than one client at the same time; will invoice the client for his/her services and be paid accordingly; will not be subject to usual “employment” matters such as the deduction of PAYE or UIF from his invoice, will not receive car allowance, annual leave, sick leave, 13th Cheque and so on.
+A true independent contractor will be a registered provisional taxpayer; will work his own hours; runs his own business; will be free to carry out work for more than one client at the same time; will invoice the client for his/her services and be paid accordingly; will not be subject to usual “employment” matters such as the deduction of PAYE or UIF from his invoice, will not receive a car allowance, annual leave, sick leave, 13th Cheque and so on.

-- a) Any person, excluding and independent contractor, who works for another person or for the State and who receives, or is entitled to receive, any remuneration; and
+- a) Any person, excluding an independent contractor, who works for another person or for the State and who receives, or is entitled to receive, any remuneration; and

 - b) Any other person who in any manner assists in carrying on or conducting the business of an employer.